Fermi Liquid near a q=0 Charge Quantum Critical Point: Effective interaction and vertex function beyond RPA

-We approximated the momentum integral as $\int d^2k \approx N_F \int d \epsilon_k$.
-The integral over $\epsilon_k$ can be easily evaluated, and is determined by $|\epsilon_k| \sim W$.
+The integral over $\e_k$ can be easily evaluated, and is determined by $|\e_k| \sim W$.
 The corresponding $\omega_m$ are then also of order $W$.
 At such high energies, the self-energy is irrelevant and $G(k, \omega)$ can be approximated by its free-fermion form.
 Evaluating explicitly the frequency integral we then obtain $\Pi(0) = N_F$, like in RPA.
 One can obtain the same result by integrating over $\omega_m$ first, but then one has to include contributions from both low-energy and high-energy fermions, and the two contributions partly cancel each other~\cite{maslov2010pomeranchuk}.

 The $(aq)^2$ term has two contributions.
 One comes from low-energy fermions, another from fermions with energies of order bandwidth~\cite{maslov2017gradient}.
 The low-energy contribution gets reduced by $m/m^*$ once we add Fermi liquid renormalizations~\cite{wolfle2011}.
 The high-energy contribution remains intact.
 As a result, the prefactor $a$ gets reduced but remains finite, though for the cases considered in Ref.~\cite{maslov2017gradient}, this finite value is numerically quite small.
 Below we keep $a$ as a parameter, but comment on the case when $a$ is small.